 1981 – A fifth partner, Chris Nicely, joins the firm.

 1983 – John N. Prokopchak joins the firm as Vice President of Recruiting.
-There are 11 advisors affiliated with the firm, and the company sees $25,000 in total broker-dealer gross concessions.
+There are 11 Financial Professionals affiliated with the firm, and the company sees $25,000 in total broker-dealer gross concessions.

 Capital Financial Group / H. Beck, Inc.